Flag of Saint Christopher-Nevis-Anguilla

 Historically, there were various flags of Saint Christopher-Nevis-Anguilla.
 The "triple palm" flag, the last version, was introduced in 1967.

-The "triple" in the name "triple palm" consists of three vertical stripes of green (representing Saint Kitts), yellow (representing Nevis) and blue (representing Anguilla) while the "palm" consists of a coconut palm tree symbolising the destiny, humility, and pride of the three islands.
+The "triple palm" flag consists of three vertical stripes of green (representing Saint Kitts), yellow (representing Nevis) and blue (representing Anguilla) while the tree was a coconut palm tree with three roots and three fronds, symbolising the destiny, humility, and pride of the three islands.

+Anguilla and Saint Kitts and Nevis each adopted their own flags when St Kitts and Nevis became an independent country in 1983.
+Anguilla became a separate British Crown colony (now a British overseas territory).